 Labra: A Festive Combination of Vegetables and Spices

 Someone once said, “There are two kinds of fervent devotees at Durga Puja: one kind has their hearts fixed on god, the other has their minds focused on food, but the degree of devotion is the same.”
-The food culture is interrelated to the Religion & during the 5/6 days of the religious celebration is also a celebration of food.
+The food culture is interrelated to the religion & during the days of the religious celebration is also a celebration of food.
 The food cooked in the communal kitchen is first offered to the Goddess Durga after the morning prayers, & this is called “bhog”.
 Classicists insist that the aromas in the kitchen should be ignored before the “bhog” is actually offered to the Gods.

 The classics of the puja are very humble dishes, mostly seasonal & very basic to the daily Bengali Kitchen.
 But the extravagant pleasure comes from the communal eating, where everyone sits together to eat food served on either banana leaves or simple plates made by weaving saal leaves.